 The Let's Talk program provides easy access to informal, brief, drop-in consultations

-with trained professionals from APSU Student Counseling Services.
-There is no appointment
+with therapists from the APSU counseling center.
+There is not appointment necessary

 1:00 - 3:00 p.m.